DemianWright/Discord-Dice/README.md

     Name : Description
     ------------------
-    stdd : Standard dice with no extra features apart from the modifier. dnd  : Dungeons & Dragons.
-Supports +/- modifier, advantage and disadvantage rolls.
+    stdd : Standard dice with with support for a +/- modifier on the final result. dnd  : Dungeons & Dragons.
+Supports final result modifier, advantage and disadvantage rolls.

 # Legend #
 A legend of symbols used in the message formats.